DrSchwad/DrSchwad.github.io/_posts/2019-08-06-z2-space-xor-trick.md

 I'm very excited about this blog, as it took me quite a lot of effort and scavenging through the internet to completely grasp the concept of this technique(That's probably because I have almost zero knowledge in Linear Algebra or I'm just plain dumb).
 So I feel like I genuinely conquered a challenge, and I really want to share it with someone.
 But there's no way my CP friends circle will believe it, they'll think I'm just trying to show off :P

-So here I am, sharing it on CF. I also created a [personal blog](https://drschwad.github.io/), so that if I ever feel like sharing something again(not only about CP), I can write a blog there.
-I also added this same post [there](https://drschwad.github.io/2019-08-06-z2-space-xor-trick/), you can read it there if you prefer dark theme.
+That's why I created this blog, so that if I ever feel like sharing something again(not only about CP), I can write a post here.
 I'll be pleased to hear any thoughts on the blog or if I can improve it in some way ^\_^

 ## Introduction